Street Closure Petition

 - Pay Sign Fee when invoiced and Post Sign(s)

 - The Planning Department will supply these two Mondays prior to the Planning Commission Public Hearing, and must be posted by that Wednesday at 5:00 pm and photos emailed to firstname.lastname@example.org.
 You will receive a call for pick-up and will be required to pay when invoiced.

 - Pay Advertising Fees when billed

-The average advertising cost is $100 per advertisement, depending on the number of applicants on each agenda and the length of the advertisement, for the Planning Commission and the City Council public hearing meetings.
+- The average advertising cost is $100 for the Planning Commission Public Hearing and between $200 to $400 for the City Council meeting.
 The project will require a minimum of four advertisements.
 Any additional advertising costs incurred due to continuances or revised proffer statements will also be the responsibility of the applicant.
 Planning Commission advertisement fees will be billed by the City of Chesapeake.
-City Council advertisement fees will be billed by The Virginian Pilot.
+City Council advertisement fees will be billed by the City Clerk, City of Chesapeake invoice.

 - Street Closure Purchase Agreement must be signed following the Planning Commission meeting and prior to City Council or will result in a continuance.